vincitamore/showcase/DEV-PLAN.md

 3. Twitter/X links are properly embedded with loading indicators
 4. URL expansion is more robust with better handling of redirects
 5. Visual design is improved with responsive layouts and loading states
+6. Tweet text is always displayed, even when entity processing encounters issues
+7. Client-side code is properly separated from server-side dependencies
+8. URL previews and Twitter embeds are properly rendered with appropriate metadata

+### Troubleshooting and Fixes

+During implementation, we encountered and fixed several issues:

+1. **React Hooks Error**: Fixed an issue where hooks were being called conditionally inside render functions, causing the "Rendered more hooks than during the previous render" error.
+This was resolved by:
+   - Moving the `useEffect` hook from the `renderUrlPreviews` function to the component level
+   - Creating a centralized state management approach for URL preview loading states
+   - Ensuring consistent hook execution across renders
+   - Adding better error handling and fallback UI for failed tweet rendering

+2. **Type Compatibility**: Ensured compatibility between `DetectedEntity` and `TweetEntity` interfaces by:
+   - Creating a unified `EntityType` type
+   - Adding optional properties to match expected structures
+   - Implementing robust error handling throughout the rendering pipeline

+3. **URL Preview Rendering Issues**: Fixed problems with URL previews not displaying by:
+   - Enhancing metadata parsing to handle different formats and structures
+   - Adding support for nested metadata objects
+   - Implementing fallbacks for title, description, and image fields
+   - Adding comprehensive logging to track the preview rendering process
+   - Fixing image URL handling to support different metadata structures

+4. **Twitter Embed Issues**: Resolved problems with Twitter/X embeds not displaying by:
+   - Improving the Twitter URL detection logic with more robust checks
+   - Adding detailed logging for Twitter URL detection and processing
+   - Enhancing the filtering logic to properly identify status URLs
+   - Ensuring proper handling of both twitter.com and x.com domains

+5. **Multiple Rendering Passes**: Addressed issues with components being rendered multiple times by:
+   - Implementing memoization for expensive rendering operations
+   - Adding key-based rendering to prevent unnecessary re-renders
+   - Ensuring consistent component structure across rendering passes

+## Performance Optimizations

+### Memoization to Prevent Unnecessary Re-renders

+To improve performance and prevent unnecessary re-renders of tweet components, we've implemented React's `useCallback` for key rendering functions:

+1. **Memoized `renderTweetText`**:
+   - The function that renders tweet text with entities is now memoized using `React.useCallback`
+   - This prevents the function from being recreated on each render
+   - The complex entity processing logic now only runs when the dependencies change

+2. **Memoized `renderMedia`**:
+   - Media rendering is now optimized with memoization
+   - Prevents unnecessary processing of media entities on re-renders

+3. **Memoized `renderUrlPreviews`**:
+   - URL preview rendering is now memoized with a dependency on the loading state
+   - Only re-renders when the loading state of URL previews changes

+These optimizations help reduce the computational overhead of processing tweets, especially when dealing with complex entity structures and multiple rendering passes.
+The memoization ensures that the expensive rendering functions are only recalculated when their inputs change, not on every component render.

+### Benefits

+- Reduced CPU usage during rendering
+- Smoother UI experience with fewer jank/stutters
+- Better handling of complex tweet structures with many entities
+- Improved performance when rendering multiple tweets simultaneously

 ## Future Improvements